inrialearninglab/ai4t/docs/3-module-2-machine-learning-and-data/3-3-to-discover-of-machine-learning-data/3-3-0-of-machine-learning-and-data-video.md

+---
+title: Of Machine Learning and Data
+description:
+---
 #### Of Machine Learning and Data

 When we talk about AI today, we most often hear "machine learning".
 But how do machines learn, and what do they learn from?